phpMussel/phpMussel/_docs/readme.EN.txt

    phpMussel source-code if you're not entirely sure about the context in which regex statements are parsed.
-Also, remember that all patterns (with exception to filename, archive metadata and MD5 patterns) must be hexidecimally encoded (foregoing pattern syntax, of course)!
+Also, remember that all patterns (with exception to filename, archive metadata and MD5 patterns) must be hexadecimally encoded (foregoing pattern syntax, of course)!

  = WHERE TO PUT CUSTOM SIGNATURES? =
    Only put custom signatures in those files intended for custom signatures.